 Lowchen Dogs

-This dog enjoys being pampered and adored by their owners, who often brush their coats several times daily due to the long locks of hair on their body which can be an indicator for allergies if not brushed regularly.
+This dog enjoys being a pampered pooch and is generally adored by their owners, who will often brush their coats daily due to the long locks of hair on their body which can knot up if not looked after and can cause allergies for those sensitive to dog hair.
+In truth the easiest way to avoid problems is to have regular visits to the grooming salon.

-Many owners have said that they feel it’s important to splash love on their Lowchen as much as possible because they are so small, affectionate, and easy to love.
+Many owners have say that they feel it’s important to splash love on their Lowchen as much as possible because they are so small, affectionate, and easy to love.

 A Lowchen takes well to fetching games such as balls, toys, and Frisbees and has been known to take toy’s away from much bigger dogs if it’s something they want.
 Albeit a smaller dog they are often not afraid of showing what they want even if the other dog is larger.